texbld/texbld/README.md

-Users can specify their build image in a simple TOML file (along with associated files) and upload them to github, from which it can be inherited and used by other people in their own projects. _Extensive Documentation will be released in the future._
+Users can specify their build image in a simple TOML file (along with associated files) and upload them to github, from which it can be inherited and used by other people in their own projects.

 Images can be inherited from packages in the local filesystem, GitHub, or Docker.

 ## Installation

 The project is live on [pypi](https://pypi.org/project/texbld/).
-Run `pip install texbld`.
+Run `pip install -U texbld`.

 ### NixOS

 Check the nix expressions in the release branch and configure accordingly.

-In order to build the master branch, run `./build-development.sh`.
+In order to build the master branch, run `nix-build`.

 ## Setting Up This Project